Celestine0011/Excel-Projects/README.md

 4. Include a textbox to highlight the following insights
 -  Which are the 2 top revenue products in January?
 -  Which sales team made most revenue from Decoratives in March?
--  What is the relationship between revenue, population and median income of the state
+-  What is the relationship between revenue, population and median income of the state?
 ![Screenshot (14)](https://user-images.githubusercontent.com/114671548/212535440-63a0083e-38d8-4642-a58e-0278226853ff.png)